 Informed consent should be obtained if there is any doubt that anonymity can be maintained.
 For example, masking the eye region in photographs of patients is inadequate protection of anonymity.
 If identifying characteristics are altered to protect anonymity, such as in genetic pedigrees, authors should provide assurance that alterations do not distort scientific meaning and editors should so note.

-Manuscripts that are found suitable for publication in the Indian Journal of Medical Sciences are sent for blind review.
+Manuscripts submitted for publication in the Indian Journal of Medical Sciences are sent for blind review.
 The journal follows a double-blind review process, wherein the reviewers and authors are unaware of each other’s identity.
 The comments and suggestions (acceptance/rejection/amendments to the manuscript) received from reviewers are conveyed to the author.
-The author is requested to provide a point by point response to reviewers’ comments and submit a revised version of the manuscript.
+The author is requested to provide a point-by-point response to reviewers’ comments and submit a revised manuscript version.
 This process is repeated until reviewers and editors are satisfied with the manuscript.

 Manuscripts that do not conform to the Author Guidelines or exceed the Maximums set for Articles may be returned to the author without review.
 Authors can resubmit after complying with the requirements.

 In-house submissions that contain the work of any editorial board member are not allowed to be reviewed by that editorial board member, and an independent editor makes all decisions regarding this manuscript.
 In addition, these manuscripts are reviewed by two external reviewers.
 This is also disclosed in the published manuscript under the section of Conflict of Interest.

 The manuscript should be double-spaced, with a 2.5 cm margin, 12-point Times New Roman font and justified.
 The pages of the manuscript should be numbered on the bottom right corner.